rmrf1039/StockTrendingQuanQuanAnalysisAlgorithm/README.md

 6. In other day, just run ```python3 schedule.py``` to analyze daily stock data.
 7. Find the result from the /data/result/result-xxxx.csv.

+Because I am quite lazy, don't forget to change the in schedule.py and history.py.

 # Caution
 The author couldn't guarantee the result are all correct.
 Discreet investment is suggested for the risk of the stock market.